cerner/terra-core/packages/terra-table/docs/guides/MultiSelectTable.md

     event.preventDefault();
   }
 ```
 Terra Table comes with additional helpers to manage state, in this case we want to determine if the selection has selected or unselected the table row key in our state.
-So we use the utility method "updatedMulitSelectedKeys", which returns an array of the keys following the addition or removing of the key passed.
+So we use the utility method `updatedMulitSelectedKeys`, which returns an array of the keys following the addition or removing of the key passed.
 We then set this as our state.
 ```jsx
   handleItemSelection(event, metaData) {
     event.preventDefault();
     this.setState(state => ({ selectedKeys: Utils.updatedMultiSelectedKeys(state.selectedKeys, metaData.key) }));
   }
 ```
 Setting state will trigger another render.
-So in the render method we need generate our table rows with the updated isSelected and isSelectable props.
+So in the render method we need generate our table rows with the updated isSelected and `isSelectable` props.
 Each item needs a unique key, not necessarily associated to our own key, but it works as well.
 The table renders flat, so keys need to be unique even if they are placed within sections.
 [React List & Key Documentation](https://reactjs.org/docs/lists-and-keys.html)
 ```jsx
   createTableRow(rowData) {